 The district championship comes after a disappointing stretch in the middle of the season that included a disappointing loss to conference rival Willard, who rode its upset of Republic to an eventual regular-season COC championship.

 “We had that disappointing match against Willard and we refocused, rebounded, and really just channeled our energy toward…peaking now, and I think we did,” said coach Dan Vales.
-“We really came out strong in doubles.
-[It was] maybe our best doubles match of the year.”
+“We really came out strong in doubles. maybe our best doubles match of the year.”

 One key to the night was the doubles victory by Sedalia Shumaker and Abby McCord.
 They topped a Webb City duo who had beaten them last week at the Central Ozark Conference tournament.